 Lessons on how to prepare to buy what you really want, will use, and appreciate, help a child avoid real-time disappointment, and are therefore super engaging.
 Engaging lessons stick and cannot help but inform future financial decisions.

 We move being money-smart from boring to rewarding!

-When are kids truly interested in learning about money?
-When they want some.
+Children are the most interested in learning about money when they want some.
 Which is why they happily calculate the DIMS Score® when asked.
-Sure, they do it to “get what they want”, but parents and educators know that what their child or student is really getting, is a burst of real-time financial knowledge, when they can still avoid a purchase they may regret.
+Sure, they do it to “get what they want”, but parents and educators know that what their child or student is really getting, is a burst of real-time financial knowledge, just-in-time to avoid a purchase they may regret.